tsuyama1990/template_cli_agent/dev_documents/templates/CODER_INSTRUCTION.md

    - Run tests to ensure they pass.
    - Fix any bugs found during testing.

+4. **Strict Linting & Formatting**
+   - You MUST run the linter and fixer before finishing.
+   - Command: `uv run ruff check --fix .`
+   - Command: `uv run ruff format .`
+   - Ensure there are NO remaining linting errors.
+CI/CD will fail if linting is not perfect.

 ## Output Rules
 - **Create the files directly.**
 - Do not forget to create `dev_documents/CYCLE{{cycle_id}}/session_report.json` when you are done.